enpage/enpage/docs/publishing.md

 ### Readme file

 You can include a `README.enpage.md` file with your template.
-This file will be displayed on the template page in the Enpage Editor.
-If you don't include a `README.enpage.md` file, the Enpage Editor will display a default message.
+This file will be displayed on the template page in the Upstart Editor.
+If you don't include a `README.enpage.md` file, the Upstart Editor will display a default message.
 The `README.enpage.md` file should be written in Markdown format and in English.
 If you want to provide translations, you can include additional `README.enpage.<lang>.md` files, where `<lang>` is the language code (e.g., `README.enpage.fr.md` for French).

 ### Premium templates